mplowey28/video-chat/README.md

 # Video chat app
-A web app allows user to video chat with one-another using unique ids
+A web app allows user to video chat with one another using unique ids

 # Motivation
 # Build status